 Dynamic 3D Product Configuration

-The 2D online experience that dominates the eCommerce world is a legacy technology that provides inferior customer experiences.
-3D technology allows retailers to replicate what happens naturally in the offline world.
-Customers are now almost able to touch and ‘feel’ the product in the way they would in a physical store.
+The 2D online experience which currently dominates the eCommerce world is a legacy technology that provides inferior customer experiences.
+3D visualization technology allows retailers to replicate what happens naturally in the offline world.
+Customers are almost able to touch and ‘feel’ the product in the way they would in a physical store.

 3D product configuration software solves these problems.
-Customers can configure the product to their liking using a simple web browser, in a hyper-realistic 3D environment.
+By configuring the product to their liking in 3D using a simple web browser, opens up CX possibilities many haven’t even considered.

-Instead of relying on your sales staff, customers can self-serve and configure the final product exactly how they want it before sending you the order.
+Instead of relying on sales staff, customers can self-serve and configure the final product exactly how they want it before sending you the order.

 Product Agnostic Flexiblility

 By creating a self-serve no-code platform of our own (called the ‘Hub’), you can customize your customization process.
-You can control the the environment you wish the customer to explore.
+You can control the environment you wish the customer to explore.
 Change it at the click of a button without delay.

-Enable whatever product customization elements you which you offer.
-Colors, textures, text, materials, image uploads, engraving etc. All within a hyper-realistic 3D environment.
+Enable whatever product customization elements you offer.
+Colors, textures, text, materials, image uploads, engraving, etc. All within a hyper-realistic 3D environment.

 Stand out from your competition and provide a superior customer experience which results in higher AOV, revenue, and profit.

 Hyper-Realistic 3D Models

-There are 3D model and then there are 3D models.
+There are 3D models and then there are 3D models.
 We specialize in hyper-realistic models which load quickly in your web browser.
-These 3D product model assets are so valuable, because they can be used in so many different ways.
+These 3D product model assets are so valuable because they can be used in so many different ways.

-Often brands may already have CAD design files and these can be quicly converted into web-compatible versions.
+Often brands may already have CAD design files and these can be quickly converted into web-compatible versions.
 Alternatively, just grab one from our public 3D asset library for free.
-Otherwise get one of our designers to produce a besoke 3D product model for you.
+Otherwise, get one of our designers to produce a besoke 3D product model for you.